Debarka-Kundu/HtmlOS/README.md

 Current release version is v0.7.1 Beta M1

-Current source code version is v0.7.1 Beta M1
+Current source code version is v0.7.1 Beta Pre-M2

+Change Log in source code v0.7.1 Beta M1:
+1. Removed some wallpapers
+2. Added some new wallpapers
+3. Added Profile Picture in Desktop and Start Menu
+4. Removed About HtmlOS in the Start Menu
+5. Added Round/Circle Icons
+6. Added Blank color wallpapers

 Change Log in source code v0.7.1 Beta M1:
 1. Removed some wallpapers